23isthenumber/DesignPatternsExampes/README.md

 # DesignPatternsExampes
-self teaching Design Pattersn by creating this project
+self teaching Design Pattersn by creating this project.
+Examples are taken from Tutorialspoint.com